Dropping Classes or Withdrawing from NDSCS

 NDSCS is required to follow the ND State Board of Higher Education Policy & Procedure 830.2 regarding class drops and/or withdrawals.

 - Refund eligibility is based on the date on which the drop/withdrawal is effective.
-See the NDSCS Drop/Withdrawal/Refund Schedule (found below) for specific session dates.
+See the NDSCS Drop/Withdrawal/Refund Deadlines (found below) for specific session dates.

 - Any cost adjustments to a student’s original charges will first be applied to the semester’s outstanding NDSCS balance before a refund is issued to the student (if applicable).